Matilda (chicken): Olivia Bearden Award

 On September 22, 2005, the Greater Birmingham Humane Society held their annual awards luncheon at The Club in Birmingham, Alabama.
 The Olivia Bearden Award, which recognizes the specific service of an animal to another living creature (human or animal), was presented to Matilda.
 Magically appearing to accept her award, Matilda perched on top of the plaque as it was held by Keith.

 Death

-Due to age-related health problems, Matilda retired from show business on October 17, 2005, and died, at the age of sixteen, on February 11, 2006.
-From the time she received the title of World's Oldest Living Chicken, Matilda lived one year, nine months, and fifteen days.
+Due to age-related health problems, Matilda retired from show business on October 17, 2005, and died of heart failure, at the age of sixteen, on February 11, 2006.

-Final resting place

-Both Keith and Donna wished for Matilda to be laid to rest in a place of honor in Alabama, but no suitable burial plot could be located.
-In 2006, Keith stated that Hartsdale Pet Cemetery in Hartsdale, New York was being considered, and that until a final resting place could be decided upon, Matilda's body would be kept in frozen storage.

 Posthumous honors

 Broken Perch Ceremony

 To honor Matilda's contributions to the world of magic, a Broken Perch Ceremony was conducted on Saturday, August 5, 2006.
 The ceremony, which was held at the Hilton Birmingham Perimeter Park Hotel in Birmingham, Alabama, was hosted by the Southeastern Association of Magicians and Ring 35 of the International Brotherhood of Magicians.
 Based on the Broken Wand Ceremony, which was initially performed in 1926 at the funeral of Harry Houdini, the Broken Perch Ceremony for Matilda was the first time that a magician's animal had been formally recognized and honored by the magic community.

 Bob Sanders, President of Ring 35, officiated at the ceremony; Jacque Meyer, Executive Director of the Greater Birmingham Humane Society, delivered the eulogy; and Bill Pitts, Past President of the International Brotherhood Of Magicians, conducted the Broken Perch ritual.
 In honor of Matilda's many accomplishments, Bob Sanders presented Keith and Donna with a Commendation, which had been drafted by Alabama Governor Bob Riley.